Tahmina979/4Dtreeshape_project/README.md

 **Step 1:**

-We extracted skeletons from the pheno4D dataset using the algorithm [].
+We extracted skeletons from the pheno4D dataset using the algorithm of [15] in the main manuscript.
+Save all of the skeletons as a .swc file in the "utlis_data" folder.

 Run **visualize_skeleton_point_cloud.m** to see the point clouds of the extracted skeletons.